Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 Downloading example data
 ------------------------------------------

-To follow along with this tutorial, you can download the example data from the DendroTweaks repository:
+You can download the example `data <https://github.com/Poirazi-Lab/DendroTweaks/tree/main/examples>`_ from the DendroTweaks repository.

 .. code-block:: python